Historic Arizona mining town backs copper project on land that Native American groups say is sacred

 “There have been so many studies, so many roundtables,” he said.

-The talks have secured important gains for Superior, like ensuring protection of the town’s water supply and guaranteeing a minimum of $120 million in revenue to pay for police and fire services over the course of the project if it goes forward.
+The talks have secured important gains for Superior, such as ensuring protection of the town’s water supply and guaranteeing a minimum of $120 million in revenue to pay for police and fire services over the course of the project if it goes forward.

 “We have seen some pretty dramatic changes to the plan,” said Vicky Peacey, Resolution’s president and general manager.
 “It’s important that a lot of voices are heard.”